 The project objective was to determine the potential risks to human health and the environment at the leak locations and potential areas of impact.
-As requested by ESB, a risk-based approach has been applied to this assessment.
-This risk based approach is recommended in the best practice documents produced by the EPA on Management of Contaminated Land & Groundwater at EPA Licenced Sites published in 2013.
-This ESB site is not a licenced site.
+As requested by ESB, a risk-based approach has been.
+This risk based approach is also recommended in the best practice documents produced by the EPA on Management of Contaminated Land & Groundwater at EPA Licenced Sites published in 2013.
 Although the scope of this guidance specifically applies to licensed sites, the approach presented is consistent with UK and mainland European best-practice guidance in the assessment and management of potentially contaminated land.
 It is therefore considered to be a robust basis for the assessment of the subject site.